chulbioinfo/ConVarFinder/README.md

 ## Preparing Input Files (`Make_inputs/`)

-The `Make_inputs/` directory contains helper scripts used to prepare sequence and tree files
+The `Make_inputs/` directory contains helper scripts for preparing the input sequence and tree files
-required for running ConVarFinder.
-This includes steps such as:
+required to run ConVarFinder.
+The preparation workflow typically involves:

-- Extracting aligned coding sequences from genome annotations
+- **Input:** aligned coding sequences of an orthologous gene set and a Newick-formatted tree
-- Performing ancestral state reconstruction using tools like **RAxML**
+- **Ancestral state reconstruction** using tools such as **RAxML**
-- Formatting outputs into compatible `.fasta` and `.tre` files
+- **Formatting** the outputs into compatible `.fasta` (sequences) and `.tre` (tree) files

-These scripts ensure that input files contain both extant and inferred ancestral sequences, and that tree files are in binary cladogram format.
+These scripts ensure that the final input files include both extant and inferred ancestral sequences,
+and that the tree files are binary cladograms with internal node names and no branch lengths.

 ---